-- Health Policy & Management: The mission of this concentration is to provide students with the policy background, knowledge and skills that will be particularly useful in advancing careers involving management functions in health and healthcare related organizations.
-Courses address economics, policy and principles of management.
-Some courses in this concentration are offered in collaboration with Stony Brook's College of Business. - Community Health: The mission of this concentration is to prepare students for community-based work in public health.
+Community Health: The mission of this concentration is to prepare students for community-based work in public health.
 Students will acquire skills and knowledge related to planning, implementing, and evaluating community health improvement projects and interventions.
 They also will learn the principles of community-based participatory research and community engagement.
 The mission is considered met if the student performs a Practicum related to planning, implementing, or evaluating community health improvement projects or interventions for a Practicum Organization.

-Public Health Competencies & the Practicum

-The curriculum for the MPH degree is competency-based in order to comply with current efforts to improve the quality and accountability of graduate public health education and training.
+Master of Public Health Foundational and Concentration Competencies & the Practicum The curriculum for the MPH degree is competency-based in order to comply with current efforts to improve the quality and accountability of graduate public health education and training.